ArnaudDalbecC/Real_Estate_Bot_public/README.md

 context window and the conversation with the client.
 The bot automatically responds to the emails it receives.

-To execute the program, run usage.py
+To execute the program,
+- Fill in missing informations for model API, email API and bot context
+- run usage.py

 You should write to the bot first so that it responds to your email when you execute the program